lino-framework/book/docs/index.rst

 Welcome to the online version of the Lino Book, the free documentation repository about the Lino framework.

+It contains everything one might want to know about Lino.
+Of course this goal is not fully reached and never will be.
+But already now the audience of this book ranges from deciders without technical knowledge over Python developers and Linux system administrators to end-users.
+Of course each of these groups has their own section since their interests and languages tend to differ substantially.

 ..
 Rumma & Ko is `hiring people <http://www.saffre-rumma.net/jobs>`_
    to help us with our work on Lino.